 For those of a more track-orientated disposition, Kawasaki also launched the ZX-7RR in 1996 – a limited edition race homologation version with a stiffer frame, flatside carbs, close ratio gearbox and single seat.

 - Weight: 203kg

 - MPG: 42

 The Kawasaki ZX-10R was introduced in 2004 and what an arrival it was.
-Producing 181bhp and 85ft-lb of torque, it was a complete weapon in experienced hands but had a tendency to be a bit of a handful on the road.
-That said, with such a flexible engine, it is possible to potter about on the ZX-10R - but that’s not what this bike is about.
+Producing 181bhp and 85ftlb of torque, it was a complete weapon in experienced hands but was a bit of a handful on the road.
+That said, with such a flexible engine, it is possible to potter around on the ZX-10R - but that’s not what this bike is about.

 Kawasaki were the last of the big four Japanese manufacturers to invest in the litre sportsbike market and although it couldn’t quite match the Suzuki GSX-R1000 K3 for low-down grunt, it was an instant contender for top dog.

 The ZX-10R got a complete redesign for 2006, to make it slightly more user friendly, complete with new slippery lines that divided opinion, however it was far from sluggish.
 Producing 173bhp (or 181bhp with ram air) and weighing 175kg, you struggle to feed the big Kawasaki gears as it winds through to a top speed of 182mph.
 Third gear power wheelies are a cinch, too.